aniray2908/satellite-esg-risk-engine/notes/foundations.md

 - NDVI layer was visually compared with true color imagery.

 Vegetation regions in RGB imagery aligned strongly with high NDVI values.
+Spectral output was validated against true-color imagery to confirm vegetation alignment prior to temporal experimentation.

 This confirmed spectral-to-physical correspondence.